ssimono/margos/README.md

 Margos
 ======

-Clone (attempt) of Bitbar/Argos for Mate Desktop.
-It can create dynamic mate-panel applets from the output of your own scripts.
+Create dynamic Mate Panel applets very easily from the text output of your own scripts!
+This is a work-in-progress clone of Bitbar/Argos for Mate Desktop.

 Check out the family
 --------------------